tlowerison/authzen/proc-macros/docs/action.md

 action!(Replace = "my.actions.replace");
 ```

-Note that [`ActionType::TYPE`](trait.ActionType.html#associatedconstant.TYPE) is the name of the action that decision makers are expected to recognize on authorization queries.
+Note that [`ActionType::TYPE`](trait.ActionType.html#associatedconstant.TYPE) is the name of the action that authorization engines are expected to recognize on authorization queries.
-So if we call `CanReplace::can_replace`, the input data to the decision maker would look something like the below (omitting other fields)
+So if we call `CanReplace::can_replace`, the input data to the authorization engine would look something like the below (omitting other fields)
 ```json
 {"action": "my.actions.replace"}
 ```